cis-famu/oer-assignment-group-4-1/Chapter-1.md

 -An example of a mixed expression: 4 * 3 + 7 / 5 - 25.5 = -12.5
 ### Review Questions
+1.)
+What is the first rule when evaluating a mixed expression?

+2.)
+What is the order of precedence?
 ## Type Conversion (Casting)
 Implicit Type Coercion: A value of one data type is automatically changed to another data type To avoid implicit type coercion, C++ provides explicit type conversion through a ‘cast operator’- is called ‘type conversion’ or ‘type casting’